dmbarbour/wikilon/docs/AwelonLang.md

 ## Generic Programming

-A weakness of Awelon is lack of implicit support for generic programming.
-For example, we cannot implicitly overload an `add` word based on argument type.
+Awelon lacks implicit support for generic programming.
+For example, we cannot implicitly overload a central `add` word based on argument type.
 We'll instead use a separate `nat-add` vs `int-add` vs `matrix-add`.
-Implicit generic programming can entangle too easily with static type inference, and require commitment to a specific model of static types - which I would prefer to avoid for Awelon.

-But it is feasible to explicitly model generic programs as polymorphic programs, providing the appropriate `[int-add]` as an argument or part of a record.
-And we could do this ahead of time, if we model a multi-stage program or assume deep constant propagation in our optimizer.
-If we have records of methods representing our types, we could use `(eq)` to represent equivalence assumptions.

-It should be possible to design monads or editable views that track context and make generic programming relatively convenient.
-However, I haven't worked out the details.
-Meanwhile, I would focus on building useful things from a few, simple data types.
+If we want a generic `add` word that works for many types, we'll need to explicitly model the typeful context through our program, and leverage partial or multi-stage evaluation for performance.

+It seems feasible to develop editable views and a monadic type to make tracking the type context mostly implicit.
+And in the absence of built-in type system support, we might rely more heavily on static staging with deferred type analysis.
+However, the solution is not obvious and I have not yet worked through the details.
+I hope to get back to this feature later.

+*Aside:* Between polymorphism and a standard set of collections, generic programming is not essential.
+But it's sometimes convenient.

 ## Bots and Effects

-An Awelon bot process is modeled as a deterministic transaction repeated indefinitely, but implicitly waiting when repetition is obviously unproductive.
-These implicit waits support process coordination, replacing locks, signals, polling.
-For example, repeating an aborted transaction is obviously unproductive.
-So a stream-processing bot might abort when the input channel is empty or the output channel is full, to implicitly wait for these conditions to change.
+An Awelon bot process is modeled as a deterministic transaction, repeated indefinitely, but implicitly waiting when repetition is obviously unproductive.
+The implicit wait supports process coordination, replacing locks, signals, polling.
+For example, a stream processing bot can abort when the input channel is empty or the output channel is full.
+An aborted transaction is obviously unproductive, so the bot would implicitly wait for the observed condition to change.

 A preliminary API:

-        type TX v e a -- opaque, monadic alloc   : a -> TX v e (v a) read    : v a -> TX v e a write   : v a -> a -> TX v e () try     : TX v e a -> TX v e' (Either e a) abort   : e -> TX v e a fork    : DebugName -> TX v e a -> TX v e' ()

-        type Bot = forall v e a .
+        type TX v e a -- opaque, monadic type Env v = ... -- model of host system type Bot = forall v e a .
 Env v -> TX v e a

+        alloc   : a -> TX v e (v a)
+        read    : v a -> TX v e a
+        write   : v a -> a -> TX v e ()
+        modify  : v a -> (a -> a) -> TX v e ()
+        try     : TX v e a -> TX v e' (Either e a) abort   : e -> TX v e a fork    : TaskName -> TX v e a -> TX v e' ()

 Here, `try` and `abort` support hierarchical transactions, exceptions, graceful degradation.
 Meanwhile, `fork` supports task-parallel divide-and-conquer tactics: after we commit, forked transactions are applied repeatedly, but only until the parent must be recomputed.
-Conveniently, forking also enables us to compose cliques of concurrent bots into larger bots.
+Conveniently, forking also enables us to package cliques of bot behaviors as larger bots.

-Bots operate on an `Env` type, which models an abstract host environment.
-This environment provides access to system variables.
-However, these variables may be hidden behind imperative object models in `TX`, to protect invariants.
-A runtime can easily provide a set of built-in methods for `Env`, rather than directly exposing system variables.
-Effects are then modeled as asynchronous interaction with the system variables underlying `Env`.
+Bots operate on the `Env` type, which models an abstract host environment.
+Concretely, this environment will be a simple record of system variables.
+Effects such as network access, reflection, auxiliary state are achieved asynchronously through manipulation of these variables.
+For example, we may have a system task queue, which is processed by the host after we commit our request.
+The environment type must be carefully documented.

-For example, network access might be requested through a system task queue.
-After we commit, a host system could observe this request, establish the network channels, and later respond.
-The request should include a variable or channel object to receive the response.
-An established network connection may involve new fine-grained variables or objects, to avoid a scenario where the task queue becomes a bottleneck.
-Besides network access effects, our host environment can provide filesystem-like state resources or reflective access to the dictionary.

-Users should easily control the set of installed bots.
-I propose to 'install' bots by predictably defining them at `bot-*`, such that that users can easily discover, observe, and manipulate their definitions.
-Reading the bot's definition is then implicitly part of each transaction, so any manipulations are applied immediately.
-This enables live coding, and runtime upgrade or debugging.
-Further `Env` is easily wrapped or sandboxed to work with distrusted bot definitions.
-Common installation wrappers can easily be developed to configure authority of each bot.

-Bots conveniently have built-in 'status' values: If the bot halts successfully, we will have an error or return value.
-Otherwise, we can report parse errors, runtime type errors, halting on quota, etc..
-For each bot, we can track recent status and many other statistics: CPU usage, transaction size and frequency, efficiency (productive work vs rework), conflicts and causes, and so on.
-Forked bots will also have these statuses, so a debugger or task manager view could render a tree of bots, rooted at `bot-*`, each with recent statuses and statistics.
-(This is where `DebugName` at `fork` comes in handy.)

-This design has many nice properties - liveness, idempotence, resilience, security, extensibility.
-We can feasibly prioritize user-input transactions.
-However, the cost is frequent rework or wasted effort.
-We'll want to mitigate this with smarter scheduling, perhaps performing a topological sort of bots based on variables read and written, etc..
-Developers can also favor the usual OOP patterns (channels or callbacks, dirty bits, etc.) to notify about relevant changes so we can focus most transactions on useful labor.
+A relevant security assumption is that bot definitions do not contain variables.
+This is represented by that `forall v` type constraint.
+This enables us to restrict direct access to effects by restricting access to `Env`.
+We can hide those system variables behind abstract methods or objects in `TX`.
+We can refactor, abstract, and configure common bot containment patterns.
+We can distribute bot behaviors through a community despite limited trust.

+We don't depend on a specific model of variables.
+For convenience, variables could be concretely represented by symbolic reference `[ref-1123]` to corresponding location `mem-1123`.
+Use of plain old words simplifies integration with external tooling such as parsers, stowage, memoization, precise garbage collection, orthogonal persistence, and debugging via projectional editors.
+At larger scales, we might favor hierarchical memory and reference models (`ref-location-1123`).
+I propose to reserve `ref-*` and `mem-*` for this purpose - a simple static analysis can reject code that depends on `ref-*` or `mem-*` words.

+Bots will be installed by simply defining `bot-*` words.
+The bot's definition is implicitly read as part of each transaction to support live coding, runtime upgrade, and robust process control.
+We can easily provide a task manager, with a tree of bots rooted at `bot-*` and children named upon `fork`, to support discovery and debugging.
+For each name, we could track recent values upon return or abort, or special failure status for parse errors, type errors, quota limits.
+We would also track transaction frequency, CPU efforts, efficiency (portion of productive efforts), common wait or contention variables, and so on.

+This design has many nice properties.
+In addition to the many benefits named so far, it's not difficult to prioritize user input over background tasks.
+The main concern is potential for wasted efforts.
+But that can also be mitigated between heuristic scheduling (e.g. based on conflict history) and design patterns (e.g. modeling channels for change notifications).